Discontinuous Homomorphisms of $C(X)$ with $2^{\aleph_0}>\aleph_2$: Commutative extensions of term functions

-Hence we need consider only the case in which $x$ has valuation distinct from the valuations of $X$.
-Let $y\in \ea$ witness the gap $(\phi[L],\phi[U])$, and let $y_0=\alpha x^a$ be the leading term of $y$.
-We note that $y_0$ witnesses the gap $(\phi[L],\phi[U])$.
-In fact, $(\alpha/\mid \alpha \mid)x^a$ witnesses the gap $(\phi[L],\phi[U])$.
 We assume without loss of generality that $y_0=x^a$.
 The strict level of $y_0$ equals the strict level of $a\in \goo$.
-It is straightforward to see that there is $b\in \goo$ such that \begin{enumerate} \item $b$ is positive. \item Any element of the support of $b$ is greater than any element of the support of any exponent occuring in any power series of $Y$. \item $b$ has strict level $\mu$. \end{enumerate} To satisfy the second condition, we note that there is $b\in \goo$ with support of strict level $\mu$.
-Alternatively there is $b$ with support of lower strict level and range containing reals of strict level $\mu$.
-In either event, $b$ will have strict level $\mu$.
+It is straightforward to see that there is $b\in \goo$ such that \begin{enumerate} \item $b$ is positive. \item Any element of the support of $b$ is greater than any element of the support of any exponent occurring in any power series of $Y$. \item $b$ has strict level $\mu$. \end{enumerate}

 Let $S$ be the union of supports of all exponents among the elements in $Y$.
-Then $S$ is also the union of all exponents occurring in the real closure of $Y$.
-The exponent $b\in \goo$ is greater than $0$ but less than any positive exponent in $Y$. $b$ is greater than the constant $0$ function, the additive identity of $\goo$ (and the valuation of standard reals $\ea$).
-However $b$ is less than any positive valuation occurring in $Y$.
-Consequently $x^b$ is greater than any infinitesimal of $Y$.
-Furthermore, \begin{enumerate} \item $x^{a+b}$ witnesses the gap $(\phi[L],\phi[U])$. \item $x^{a+b}$ is transcendental over $X\cup \bigcup_{\alpha<\mu} (\ea \cap M[G(\alpha)])$. \item $x^{a+b}$ has strict level $\mu$. \item The ring generated by $Y\cup \{ x^{a+b}\}$ in $\ea$ is closed under partial sums and coefficients. \end{enumerate} Let $\psi:X[x]\to Y[y]$ be the unique $\R$-monomorphism extending $\phi$ such that
+The exponent $b\in \goo$ is greater than $0$ but less than any positive exponent in $Y$.
+Furthermore, $b$ is greater than the constant $0$ function, the additive identity of $\goo$ (and the valuation of standard reals $\ea$).
+However $b$ is greater than any positive valuation occurring in $Y$.
+Consequently $x^b$ is less than any positive infinitesimal of $Y$.
+Additionally, \begin{enumerate} \item $x^{a+b}$ witnesses the gap $(L,U)$. \item $x^{a+b}$ is transcendental over $X$. \item $x^{a+b}$ has strict level $\mu$. \item The ring generated by $Y\cup \{ x^{a+b}\}$ in $\ea$ is closed under partial sums and coefficients. \end{enumerate} Let $\psi:X[x]\to Y[x^{a+b}]$ be the unique $\R$-monomorphism extending $\phi$ such that